LarsHeijnennn/Thesis/Motor-PPMI/data_info.md

 ## Check correlation between Time Progression and NP3TOT
 -0.09 indicates that there is a very weak negative correlation, almost no relationship.
 As time moves on, the NP3TOT value slightly decreases.

+## Autocorrelation NP3TOT (time element) and EXAMDT
+Lag 1 is always 1, since it represents the correlation of the series with itself.
+For the other lags, the values are very small, close to 0.
+This suggests that there is little to no significant correlation between the NP3TOT values at different time points.
+In other words, the progression scores do not exhibit strong temporal dependency or patterns over time.
+The values clearly fluctuate around 0, with no consistent increase or decrease.
+This indicates that the progression scores are likely independent or weakly dependent over time.

+### Expectation
+I did not expect the autocorrelation to be this low.
+PD progression is typically expected to worsen over time.
+But, the low autocorrelation values in your analysis suggest that the NP3TOT scores in your dataset may not exhibit a clear temporal dependency.

+This could be due to **Irregular Sampling Invervals**, since the EXAMDT are likely not evenly spaced.
+A solution can be to resample the data to regular intervals, like monthly, and aggregate the NP3TOT scores.

+## Autocorrelation on resampled NP3TOT (monthly)
+As expected, the autocorrelation at lag 0 is always 1.0, representing the series’ correlation with itself.
+Autocorrelation values gradually decrease with increasing lag, indicating that NP3TOT scores have short-term dependence that weakens over time.
+Autocorrelations for initial lags (up to lag 10) are above the 95% confidence interval (blue shaded area), signifying statistically significant short-term correlation.
+Beyond approximately lag 10–15, autocorrelations approach zero and fluctuate randomly within the confidence interval, suggesting weak or negligible long-term dependence.